Active inference lecture notes

 This is called a categorical probability mass function and is a basically a “lookup table” of probabilities such that \(p(o_i) = P(O = o_i) = \omega_i\).
 The interesting aspect of a categorical probability mass function is the vector of probabilities.
 In practical situations it is often useful to reason about the probabilities directly and to “forget” that we pull the probabilities out from a probability mass function.
 Read on to see what I mean.

-Discrete mental states can also be seen as events:
+Discrete controller states can also be seen as events:

 $$\pmb{\mathcal{S}} = [\mathcal{S}_1, \mathcal{S}_2, \ldots, \mathcal{S}_n] = [\texttt{frog}, \texttt{lizard}, \ldots]$$

-The probabilitu of each mental state is represented by the vector:
+The probability of each controller state is represented by the vector:

 $$\pmb{\sigma} = [\sigma_1, \sigma_2, \ldots, \sigma_n] = [P(\texttt{frog}), P(\texttt{lizard}), \ldots]$$.

-The probability distribution of the mental state random variable is:
+The probability distribution of the controller state random variable is:

 $$p(s) = \text{Cat}(s, \pmb{\sigma)}$$